toad0475/MCSA_WebApplicationExam/README.md

-## This repo is for the coding practice for the MCSA exam.
+## This repo is for coding practice for the MCSA exam.